 Paul Dare

-Born in Wynyard, Paul is a “proud” indigenous Lia Pootah man who grew up in Myalla.
+Born in Wynyard, Paul is a proud indigenous Lia Pootah man who grew up in Myalla.
 He has been an electronics technician, aerospace engineer, army officer and pastor.
-He retired in 2019, but currently serves as the pastor of the Levendale Fellowship (Citywide).
+He retired in 2019, but currently oversees the Levendale Fellowship (Citywide).

-Paul is the author of the Tasmanian Baptists’ Acknowledgement of Country on this website.
+Paul is the author of the Tasmanian Baptists’ Acknowledgement of Country on the homepage of this website.